What’s Holding You Back from Getting Better?

 Even after the medical community has diagnosed your condition, you may have been told there is not much you can do about the pain.
 This is one of the main reasons why so many sufferers are left without a resolution – they aren’t in touch with a specialist who can help.
 A doctor that can help reduce the pain, change your relationship to the pain, and improve quality of life.

 We have a long history studying, researching, diagnosing and treating conditions such as osteoarthritis, neuropathy, fibromyalgia, and RSD/CRPS.
 Our experience and understanding of these conditions allow us to get to the bottom of your pain.
 Although traditional approaches of administering medication and attending physical therapy may provide relief, we also employ other means to help.
 For example, through regenerative medicine, we can encourage your body to regenerate damaged tissue for long-term recovery.
-We offer stem cell therapy, prolotherapy and platelet-rich plasma injection as regenerative medicine treatment options.
+We offer structural support cell therapy, prolotherapy and platelet-rich plasma injection as regenerative medicine treatment options.